VanderPloegR1/companion/Module-Development.md

 6. Install udev headers, in debian based systems use package `libudev-dev`
 7. Install `cmake` as it is required for building nodejs modules for companion 2.0

-### Installation on osx with homebrew
+### Prerequisites on osx with homebrew
 1. Open terminal
 2. Install [homebrew](https://docs.brew.sh/) `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 3. Install needed packages `brew install nodejs npm libusb git`
 4. Install npm packages: `npm install n yarn -g`
-5. Select needed node.js version using n: `n 12.19.1`
+5. Select needed node.js version using n: `n 12.21.0`
 6. Create directory to clone companion to and change to that directory: `mkdir -p ~/src && cd ~/src`
 7. Clone the companion repository: `git clone https://github.com/bitfocus/companion`
 8. Install required node.js modules and update companion modules: `cd companion && ./tools/update.sh && ./tools/build_writefile.sh`

 ## Getting started
-1. Tell node what version you want to use ```n 12.19.1```
+1. Tell node what version you want to use ```n 12.21.0```
 2. If you don't have a GitHub account yet, now you have to make one.
 3. Here you can make one of two choices on how to proceed:
-	1. If you intended only to program modules and do not plan on developing for the core app:
+	1. If you intended only to program modules and do not plan on developing for the core app, clone the Companion repository:
 		- ```git clone https://github.com/bitfocus/companion.git```
 		- This will put the latest Companion code on your computer for module development
 		- There are methods using git commands to switch the code from `latest` (or `master`) to a specific branch, such as `stable-2.1`, or to a tag, such as `v2.1.0`.
 For development purposes it's often best to be on the `master` branch.